Anti-Social Behaviour Orders

 - where an order is needed to protect person(s) from further anti-social acts.'

-An ASBO is not intended to punish the offender.
+An Anti-social behaviour orders (ASBO) is not intended to punish the offender.
 It is to prohibit that person from continuing to do specified anti-social acts or entering defined locations, in order to protect the public in those areas.
 They are civil orders made in civil proceedings.

 ASBOs are used in extreme cases which cannot be resolved by other means and where other interventions have failed.